-As he stepped through the door he could feel the ground change, where it was once rough grass, now a smooth stone.
-A head Anodyne could see a new door, light seeping through the cracks.
+As he stepped through the door, he could feel the ground change; where it was once rough grass, he was now a smooth stone.
+Ahead, Anodyne could see a new door, light seeping through the cracks.

-“That is no more than two hundred metres, even if I was human I could run that in seconds.
+“That is no more than two hundred meters; even if I was human, I could run that in seconds.
 I hope your angel knows what it is doing.”

-Anodyne started to run at human speeds towards the door when he felt something wrap around his legs, dragging him back to the door he started from.
+Anodyne started to run at human speed towards the door when he felt something wrap around his legs, dragging him back to the door he started from.

-Oculi’s tendrils were tipped with eyes, all colours and shapes.
+Oculi’s tendrils were tipped with eyes, all colors and shapes.
 Its tendrils seemed to be endless, all amassing around one central eye that stared deeply into Anodyne.

 Enadrome emerged from the Darkness into sight, petting Oculi as he walked to Anodyne.”

 “It claims the eyes of those who seek to travel.
 With no eyes, they lose the way, falling prey to the vast Darkness.”

 Anodyne laughed, breaking the grasp of Oculi.
 He turned to the black.

 “They wander till they die in this black; it is an interesting punishment.
 I like it, slow and cold.
 Punishing those who wish to escape, thwarting those who seek to attack.”

 Enadrome gave an earthly chuckle; he snapped his fingers, bringing back the Darkness.